Riffaells/obsidian-spaced-repetition-recall/docs/docs/en/contributing.md

 ## Bug Reports & Feature Requests

-- Check the [roadmap](https://github.com/st3v3nmw/obsidian-spaced-repetition/projects/2/) for upcoming features & fixes.
-- Raise an issue [here](https://github.com/st3v3nmw/obsidian-spaced-repetition/issues/) if you have a feature request or a bug report.
+- Raise an issue [here](https://github.com/open-spaced-repetition/obsidian-spaced-repetition-recall/issues/) if you have a feature request or a bug report.
-- Visit the [discussions](https://github.com/st3v3nmw/obsidian-spaced-repetition/discussions/) section for Q&A help,
+- Visit the [discussions](https://github.com/open-spaced-repetition/obsidian-spaced-repetition-recall/discussions/) section for Q&A help,
   feedback, and general discussion.

 ## Translating